marcopennekamp/whip/spec.md

     instruction  -> [modifiers] <action> ingredients [affixes]
                   | "creates" <name>
     modifiers    -> <modifier> {"," <modifier>} ":"
-    ingredients  -> <name> {"," <name>}
+    ingredients  -> <ingredient> {"," <ingredient>}
+    ingredient   -> <name> | "it" | "them"
     affixes      -> <affix> <value> {<affix> <value>}
     ```

     **Actions** are pre-defined verbs which can be applied to ingredients.
 We will define the set of actions at a later time. **Modifiers** alter the instruction in some way.
 The modifier `optional` makes the instruction optional, for example. **Affixes** provide expected values to an action, like supplying arguments to a function call.
 For example,  `until combined` states that the action should be performed until the current mixture is combined.
+The `it` and `them` ingredients are special ingredient names that refer to the local context mixture, i.e. the instruction refers to the thing to be created in the instruction line.

 We have yet to talk about the **context** concept mentioned above.
 A context defined in an instruction line is a mixture that is created by performing the instructions in the line.
 The **creates** instruction declares a new variable name which should refer to the mixture.
 This name can then be used in subsequent instructions.